KiraCore/cors/README.md

 Ansible and Terraform installed for local setup and testing.
 GitHub Workflow: Hetzner Deploy on PR
 This GitHub Action workflow is triggered on pull requests to the master branch and pushes to feature/* and bugfix/* branches.
-It includes steps for setting up Python, Ansible, and Terraform, and concludes with deploying the configuration on Hetzner Cloud.
+It includes steps for setting up Python, Ansible, and Terraform, and concludes with deploying the configuration on Hetzner Cloud. cidi/* branch allocated for workflow development and doesn't trigger any actions on push or pull requests.

 ### Key Steps: